Last updated on July 1st, 2026

 Lifeguards: No

 The Pa‘iola black sand beach at Wai’anapanapa State Park is a must-visit stop on the Road to Hana on Maui!
 The contrast of bright green plants, gorgeous blue water, and the black sand is absolutely stunning.
-After possibly spending lots of time on the west side of the island, the black sand is very unique to see!
+After spending lots of time in other areas of the island, the black sand is very unique to see!
+It’s one of two black sand beaches on Maui.

 And while you may originally be attracted to this beach because of its black sand, don’t let that be the only thing you see here.
-There is tons to do at Wai’anapanapa State Park besides the beach!
-There are lava tubes, hiking trails, and fresh water caves to explore as well!
+There is quite a bit to do at Wai’anapanapa State Park besides the beach.
+There are sea caves and hiking trails to explore as well!

 As soon as you get on the black sand beach, look to your right and you should see an opening in the rocks.
 Enter this opening and after a few seconds you’ll see the opening on the other end, which is out to the ocean!

-Also, be sure to check out the blowhole which can be found when walking east on the paved path from the overlook.
+Also, be sure to check out the blowhole.
+It can be found when walking east on the paved path from the overlook.
 Be careful when viewing blowholes too up close because even if the ocean looks calm, it can blow at any moment without notice.

 There are two trails you can hike here.
-They both are part of the King’s Trail which is a trail that was built before contact with Hawaii around 1550!
+They both are part of the King’s Trail, an ancient footpath that connected Maui.
 There are many Hawaiian cultural sites all along this trail.
 Please be respectful of signed and unsigned man made sites.
 Do not touch or move any stones.

-You can go east toward Hana (to the right when facing the ocean) and this trail can be up to 5 miles long.
+First, you can go right (when facing the ocean) along this trail.
 The views are gorgeous the entire way.
-You will pass Hawaiian cultural sites and it gets a bit more rugged the further you go so feel free to turn around whenever you feel like you’ve had your fill of gorgeous.
+You will pass Hawaiian cultural sites and it gets a bit more rugged the further you go so feel free to turn around whenever you’d like.

 There is also another beautiful coastal trail that you can access by going to the left once you’re on the black sand beach.
-This 2.1-2.75 mile trail (we have read conflicting mileage) will take you along the rugged, lava rock cliffs, burial sites, coves, and to Pukaula Point, which is a sacred site with burial mounds.
+This trail will take you along the rugged, lava rock cliffs, burial sites, and coves.
+Plus to Pukaula Point, which is a sacred site with burial mounds.
 Due to time constraints, we just walked a little bit of it, but if you have time, definitely check it out!

 Google Maps